sailscastshq/docs.sailscasts.com/docs/wish/github.md

 Notice the redirect is a one-line of code and when this action is called, it will redirect to GitHub to begin the OAuth process.
 :::

-## The callback
+## The Callback

 Note the callback URL we set above that Wish will callback?
-Let's also implement that starting from the route in `routes.js`
+Let's also implement that starting from the route in `routes.js`:

 ```js
 'GET /auth/callback': 'auth/callback',